Wiredcraft/test-fullstack/lightning-talk-polling-app/README.md

 ```
 **Distributed through aws CloudFront:**

+***Why am I sharing a link to CloudFront? overkill for the test! true.
+It came as a default feature with AWS Mobile Hub sevice, I'm just sharing with you my experiencce with the test :)***

 CloudFront caches resources, it takes time to reflect latest update, as of now it is still serving the old version of the app :(
 ```sh
 https://d2qmxa1ncc37w3.cloudfront.net